littlebee/react-datum/CONTRIBUTING.md

 will clone the github hosted repository of react-datum into a sibling directory of htdocs_ems/ if it isn't already.
 It will also save the full path of your current htdocs_ems dir in .zukeeperRoot file in the root of react-datum.
 It will also try to open a terminal tab, but this only works if you are running terminal or iterm2 on osx.
 Otherwise it will print a console message telling which directory (react-datum) to cd to get started.
 See scripts/deployToZukeeper.coffee for more details.

-As part of `grunt build` and `grunt watch`, scripts/deployToZuKeeper.coffee is executed which, if it sees the .zukeeperRoot file or an ../htdocs_ems dir that exists, it will copy dist/react-datum* to that dir + app/webroot/js/lib.
+As part of `grunt build` and `grunt watch` of react-datum, scripts/deployToZuKeeper.coffee is executed which, if it sees the .zukeeperRoot file or an ../htdocs_ems dir that exists, it will copy dist/react-datum* to that dir + app/webroot/js/lib.
 It will also try to scp the dist files into place on your emsweb-01.vps machine.

 You should be able to make a change in the react-datum code and instantly test it on your vps without committing to either repo and doing nothing more than `grunt build` in the react-datum directory.